RomeoKilo125/bamazon/README.md

 Video Demonstration: https://github.com/RomeoKilo125/bamazon/blob/master/Bamazon_Demo.mp4

-This is a command line, node, mysql app that demonstrates a the setup of a simple store called Bamazon.
+This is a command line, node, mysql app that demonstrates the setup of a simple store called Bamazon.

 The app is really three separate components of a larger whole that all work together.